ilyas3169/PAM_VFC09JULY2024/README.md

 3) AllinOne10July2024MinMinversionV6.m  (TotalTRespMinMax1)  % For response latency simulation of "mCT" method
 4) AllinOne10July2024FCFSversionV5.m  (averages_FCFS) % For response latency simulation of "FCFS" method....
 Note that FCFS simlulation takes a long time because of its "preliminary" and "basic" nature.
 Therefore to avoid a long delay, already simulated matlab file with matlab data file "Workspace_FCFS10July2024.mat" can be uploaded and run to get the response latencies....
 ### Step 3:
 After obtaining "response latencies" values for PAM, MCT, mCT, and FCFS in variables such as averages, averages_Max,TotalTRespMinMax1 and averages_FCFS, we filled an "excel" sheet named as "Response_T_AllMethods_Vs_PAM10July2024" with probable "response latencies" values.
 This "excel" sheet is then used in "origin" plot generating software for final "plots" .
-Note that the "response latencies" values that we entered in the mentioned excel sheet are based on values obtained from simulation results and also values quoted by other developers in the relevant publications.
+Note that the "response latencies" values that we entered in the mentioned "excel" sheet are based on values obtained from simulation results and also values quoted by other developers in the relevant publications.
+### Step 4:
+This step ensures the PDF-based analysis, which uses the following matlab files:
+(1) AllinOne27Sep2023OwnAprroach.m   (For_PDF)
+(2) Allinone10July2024MaxMax_RespLatency_PAM.m (MCT1)
+(3) AllinOne10July2024MinMinversionV6.m  (mCT1)
+(4) AllinOne10July2024FCFSversionV5.m  (FCFS13)